Atticus29/pcc_biology_112/README.md

 |Microworlds Project|5 @ 10 pts each|50 pts|
 |**Total**||300 pts|

-_Quizzes_
- - There are seven weekly quizzes (starting from week 2).
-Each quiz take place first thing on Wednesday lab, **except for week 2's quiz, which will be on Monday because of the July 4 holiday**.
- - Each quiz is worth 20 points.
-Your lowest quiz score is dropped.
- - Quizzes are given during the first 10 to 15 minutes of class.
-If you are late, you have only the time remaining to complete the quiz.
-Students must take the quiz during the scheduled quiz time - **there are no early or make up quizzes**.
- - The material covered in the previous lab(s) will be tested on the quiz.
-Each quiz's content will resume where the last quiz's coverage ended.
-In addition, there may be a few questions about measurements and/or the metric system.
- - These quizzes are challenging!
-This is how we assess your understanding of the lab material.
-The questions in the lab, the practice questions, and the homework assignment can help you prepare for the quiz.

 _Postlab homework assignments_
  - There are 9 post-lab homework assignments (one less than the usual 10 because of July 4 holiday).
  - Each post-lab is worth 10 points.
- - Post-labs are due at the beginning of the lab on Wednesdays (except for postlabs 8 and 9, which are due in class at the end of lab).
+ - Post-labs are due at the beginning of the lab on **Mondays** (except for postlabs 8 and 9, which are due in class at the end of lab).
  - The content covered comprises ~80% from material from the previous lab and ~20% from the current week’s lab.
  - These are to be your own work.
  - The postlabs may be marked down up to 75% for the following reasons: